fbpx

 In the financial world, risk can be interpreted in different ways – which often caused our users some confusion.
 Until now, we classified different smallcases on the basis of their risk.
 So, there were smallcases that were Low Risk, Moderate Risk and High Risk.

-A ‘Low Risk’ smallcase was essentially one whose expectations of volatility in investment value was low.
+A ‘Low Risk’ smallcase was essentially one whose expectations of volatility in investment value were low.
 Similarly, a ‘High Risk’ smallcase was one with high expected volatility.
 However, we understood that this might be confusing for an investor to read and interpret in the way that we intend.
 Hence, we are now shifting from using the word ‘Risk’ to using ‘Volatility’.
 We believe that this label would be easier to understand and also conveys the idea correctly.
 Essentially, volatility represents the expected fluctuations in the smallcase value.

 Volatility will be calculated based on live data only.
 This means that no backtested data is taken into consideration while calculating volatility.
 For more on how smallcase Volatility is calculated, read more here.